Turing Scheme

 How do I apply?

 University of Manchester students do not need to apply for the Scheme.
-Each student going on a period of international mobility will be automatically assessed by the Placements and International Programmes Office and eligible students will be contacted with further information and guidance on grant rates and paperwork.
+When an application for a placement is approved in the My Placement system, an eligibility assessment is automatically conducted.
+This includes checking means testing information from Student Finance.
+Eligible students will then be contacted with further information and guidance on grant rates and paperwork.

 Do I need to provide any evidence of my eligibility?